-What You Need to Know About Market Research Analyst or Marketing Specialist
+What Does it Take to Be a Market Research Analyst or Marketing Specialist?

 - Seek and provide information to help companies determine their position in the marketplace.